 We respect the intellectual properties of authors and creators.

-Whenever requested, we provide copies of tax collections (INSS, ISS, PIS, Income Tax, FGTS, Union Contribution, among others) and other documents deemed necessary.
+Whenever requested, we provide copies of tax collections (INSS (National Institute of Social Security), ISS (Tax over services), PIS (Social integration program), Income Tax, FGTS (Service Assurance Fund), Union Contribution, among others) and other documents deemed necessary.

 We return all materials delivered to us to perform the work.

-We work and follow the standards recognized as standards of ethics, transparency and respect:
+We work and follow the norms recognized as standards of ethics, transparency and respect:

-- “FCPA – Foreign Corruption Practices Act” (LAW OF CORRUPTION PRACTICES - ANTI-BRIBERY PROVISIONS) United States l that applies to companies with headquarters in that country and subsidiaries in other countries;
+- "FCPA - Foreign Corruption Practices Act" United States law that applies to companies with headquarters in that country and subsidiaries in other countries;

-- National Health Card (CNS) Policy and secrecy about patient data;
+- National Health Card Policy (CNS) and confidentiality of patient data;

 2iM respects and watches over your privacy.
-All information collected through the contact forms of this site will be for the sole and exclusive use of 2iM and treated with the same secrecy applied to the conclusion of contracts, financial transactions or commercial relation that materialize through this environment.
+Any and all information collected through the contact forms of this site will be for the sole and exclusive use of 2iM and treated with the same secrecy applied to the conclusion of contracts, financial transactions or commercial relationship that materialize through this environment.

-Under no circumstances, the data will be available or accessed by third parties.
-The use and handling of this data is specifically intended to enhance your user experience in the context of interaction with our platform(s).
+Under no circumstances will the data be made available or accessed by third parties.
+The use and handling of this data is specifically intended to enhance your user experience within the framework of interaction with our platform(s).

-The navigation cookies identify habits and interests, and allow us to offer information, products and services more adjusted to your profile, without having any type of personal identification.
+The navigation cookies identify habits and interests and allow us to offer information, products and services more adapted to your profile, without there is any type of personal identification.

-Personal data such as name, email or phone may be used, jointly or individually, only in the scope of informative communication about our products and processes, as well as through interlocution, relation and clarification tools.
+Personal data such as name, e-mail or telephone may be used, jointly or in isolation, only within the scope of informative communication about our products and processes, as well as through interlocution, relationship and clarification tools.

-At any time, you may disregard our database, either automatically, through the links that we make available on our contact platforms, or by request via email to email@example.com.
+At any time you can perform your disregard of our database, either automatically, through the links that we make available on our contact platforms, or by request via email to firstname.lastname@example.org.